 It's actually a myth that you can't brush curly hair.
 While some women swear off even a comb (in favor of finger-combing) stylist Eva Scrivo writes in her book, Eva Scrivo on Beauty, that "brushing your hair can be a miracle-maker."
 Brushing hair for two minutes a night helps distribute natural oils from scalp to hair, making it "smoother, more manageable, less frizzy, softer, and shinier."

 Yes, your hair will likely pouf up into a mass of curls after brushing, but Scrivo says this is okay.
 Simply wait until just before bed to brush and refresh your hair in the morning.

 Everett suggests using a Denman brush ($20): "It's the best for detangling, product distribution, and blow-drying if needed," she says.
 "It’s an amazing multi-purpose brush when it comes to curly hair."

 Know How to Distribute Product Through Hair

 Most people apply product to the top of their heads, which can weigh hair down, but for those with curly hair, your hands are going to be your BFF.
-Everett always recommends putting products in your hands and applying onto the hair instead on putting it directly on the hair.
+Everett always recommends putting products in your hands and applying them to the hair instead of putting them directly on the hair.
 "You can control how much product you use, and normally a little bit goes a long way."